Antibody Validation Strategies: CiteAb introductory guides

 An overview

-Genetic strategies are considered by many researchers to be one of the most reliable ways to validate your antibody.
+Many researchers consider Genetic Strategies to be one of the most reliable ways to validate your antibody.

 To do so, a knockdown or knockout of the target protein is generated (or bought from a supplier) to act as a true negative control.
 In a KO sample, you would expect a complete loss of antibody-target binding as the target protein is completely removed.